Skip to content

 a branch of holly coach website

-A Branch Of Holly has a catchy split-screen hero section design with a parallax image on the left and text with a CTA button on the right.
+A Branch of Holly has a catchy split-screen hero section design.
+Its left side has a parallax image, and the right side has text with a CTA button.

-This page has plenty of white space that makes it more readable, with a feminine color palette that’s calming and mellow.
+This page has plenty of white space, making it more readable.
+It also has a feminine color palette that’s calming and mellow.

 A Branch Of Holly has floating social media icons on the left screen side, so access to her profiles is always at your fingertips.